Skip to Main Content

 Literary Reference Center (EBSCO) This link opens in a new window

 Includes plot summaries, articles of literary criticism, author biographies, full-text of literary journals, book reviews, classic & contemporary poems, classic & contemporary short stories, full-text of classic novels, author interviews, & images of literary figures.

 Project Gutenberg Online Catalog [eBooks] This link opens in a new window

 Over 36,000 free ebooks published by bona fide publishers and widely used for its collection of classic literature.

-Includes academic and research journals from SAGE and other publishers covering a broad range of subject areas.
+Includes academic and research journals from SAGE and other publishers covering humanities & social science.

 Early Modern Literary Studies

 Early Modern Literary Studies (ISSN 1201-2459) is a refereed journal serving as a formal arena for scholarly discussion and as an academic resource for researchers in the area.
 Articles in EMLS examine English literature, literary culture, and language during the sixteenth and seventeenth centuries.
 (Home page)